Black-Eyed Peas

 Instructions

-• Starting the night before cover your beans with water by at least 4 inches and leave to soak overnight
+• The night before cooking, cover the dried black-eyed peas with water by at least 4 inches and soak overnight.

-• Add the garlic and sauté one more minute
+Add the garlic and sauté for 1 minute, just until fragrant.

 Nutrition